benny-fields3rd/ticketsup/README.md

 # Ticketsup
-Ticketsup is a full stack, web application that was built on the model view controller patter.
+Ticketsup is a full stack, web application that was built on the model view controller pattern.
 Ticketsup is both a movie and food booking application that was developed by three Codeup students for a capstone project.

 ## Motivation